alan-turing-institute/trustchain/docs/getting-started.md

     ```
     The initial prompt character `$` indicates that this is a command that you should copy and paste into your Terminal, followed by the ++return++ key to execute the command.

     To copy such commands to the clipboard, click on the :material-content-copy: icon at the right-hand side of the code block.
-Only the command itself will be copied (the prompt character will be omitted), so it can be pasted straight in to the Terminal.
+Only the command itself will be copied (the prompt character will be omitted), so it can be pasted straight into the Terminal.

 ## Environment Variables